naasanov-unc/comp423-course-notes/docs/tutorials/rust-setup.md

 Make sure you have the following installed

 * Git: Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you don’t already have it.
+* A GitHub account: If you don’t have one yet, sign up at [GitHub](https://github.com/).
 * Visual Studio Code (VS Code): Download and install it from [here](https://code.visualstudio.com/).
 * Docker: Required to run the dev container.
 Get Docker [here](https://www.docker.com/products/docker-desktop/).